rszhd/promptmgr-sdk/README.md

 # PROMPTMGR SDK

-PROMPTMGR SDK is a powerful tool that enables developers to integrate and interact with the PROMPTMGR platform, a prompt management solution for teams working with AI.
+Promptmgr is a prompt engineering & management tool for teams to collaborate on creating, testing, and deploying AI prompts with confidence.
+It allows business team members to create better AI prompts while developers can focus on handling the technical setup

 ## Installation